beckettsimmons/spittalpond/docs/usage/config_interface.rst

 - model.version.vuln
 - model.dict.damagebin

-Each of the above model sub-sections have two key-value pairs:
+Each of the above model sub-sections are used to upload our CSV model data files onto the Django server.
+Each sub-section has two key-value pairs:

 ================== ========== =============================
 Key                Necessary?
 Description of value.